 April 12th, 2019 | For Family Members

-Making the switch to assisted living communities or senior homes can be tough.
+Making the switch to assisted living residences or senior homes can be tough.
 For you or your loved one, changing lifestyles, spending money on improved care, and even moving in, can be challenging.
 Sometimes, it’s tough to even know how to get into an assisted living community.

 What is the difference between assisted living and nursing homes?